bihealth/sodar-core/docs/source/app_projectroles_basics.rst

 Templates and Styles
 ====================

-Projectroles provides views and templates for all GUI-related functionalities described above.
+Projectoles provides views and templates for all GUI-related functionalities described above.
 The templates utilize the plugin framework to provide content under projects dynamically.
 The project also provides default CSS stylings, base templates and a base layout which can be used or adapted as needed.
 See the